vz000/http-server-python/README.md

-# http-server-python
+# HTTP server with python
-HTTP server with ruby.
+HTTP server with python.

+Created as part of the **Create your own HTTP server** challenge by [CodeCrafters](https://app.codecrafters.io/catalog).